devv-work/timeato/README.md

 ### Project Dependencies

- - bcrypt
+ - bcrypt: used to ecrypt user password information.
- - connect-mongo
+ - connect-mongo - used for creating connection to mongodb database.
- - dotenv, ejs
+ - dotenv, ejs - used to store express session secret value and DB string.
- - express
+ - express - used for routing and handling request / response operations.
- - express-flash
+ - express-flash - used to display error information to user when logging or signing up.
- - express-session
+ - express-session - used to maintain user state (such as if they are currently logged in or not).
- - mongodb
+ - mongodb - database used to store web application data.
- - mongoose
+ - mongoose - used for creating models and schemas for storing data properly.
- - morgan
+ - morgan - used for displaying request information in testing environment.
- - nodemon
+ - nodemon - used for testing and speeding up development process.
- - passport
+ - passport - used for user authentication.
- - passport-local
+ - passport-local - passport strategy used.
- - validator
+ - validator - used for validating user input.

 ## How To Contribute